abrasive/shairport/README.md

 * Metadata — Shairport Sync can deliver metadata supplied by the source, such as Album Name, Artist Name, Cover Art, etc. through a pipe or UDP socket to a recipient application program — see https://github.com/mikebrady/shairport-sync-metadata-reader for a sample recipient.
 Sources that supply metadata include iTunes and the Music app in iOS.
 * Raw Audio — Shairport Sync can deliver raw PCM audio to standard output or to a pipe.
 This output is delivered synchronously with the source after the appropriate latency and is not interpolated or "stuffed" on its way through Shairport Sync.
 * Autotools and Libtool Support — the Shairport Sync build process uses GNU `autotools` and `libtool` to examine and configure the build environment — important for portability and for cross compilation.
 Previous versions of Shairport looked at the current system to determine which packages were available, instead of looking at the target system for what packages were available.
-* A native mqtt interface for metadata and/or controls
+* A native [MQTT](https://en.wikipedia.org/wiki/MQTT) interface for metadata and/or controls.

 Heritage
 -------